 Time changes are best of course if they are giving you extra time back.
-This is what happens with an Eastbound Transatlantic cruise.
+This is what happens with a Western Transatlantic cruise.

 You will get a notice on your stateroom bed 5 times in a Disney Transatlantic Cruise that you need to turn back time.
 This means 2 am becomes 1 am and you get an extra hour of sleep.
 Five times!

 However, think about it the other way.
-If you take a Western Disney Transatlantic Cruise you are going to be making up 5 hours.
+If you take an Eastern Disney Transatlantic Cruise you are going to be making up 5 hours.